 Why collect samples for N2, Ar, CH4, O2, CO2

 To determine the recharge temperature – the solubility of gases varies as a function of temperature.
 The concentration, as well as the ratios of concentrations, can be used to calculate the recharge temperature of a ground water sample.
-May give clues where the recharge occurred.
+This may give clues as to where the recharge occurred.

 To determine the amount of excess air - air trapped in pores dissolves in the ground water after a rapid rise of the water table causing the ratio of N2 to Ar in air to be different from the equilibrium solubility-ratio of N2 to Ar in water.
 High concentrations of excess air are common in fractured rock aquifers and in aquifers in semi-arid areas.

-To determine the amount of excess N2 - indicates de-nitrification has taken place in the ground water.
-The total initial nitrate concentration will equal the nitrate present in the water plus the excess N2 (from denitrification, not from excess air).
+To determine the amount of excess N2 - Excess N2 indicates de-nitrification has taken place in the ground water.
+The total initial nitrate concentration will equal the nitrate present in the water plus calculated nitrate from excess N2 (from denitrification, not from excess air).